 Those within eight years of graduation are known as Members.
 Members pay the Student subscription (currently zero) in the year of graduation and the Member subscription after that.
 Eight years after graduation Members automatically become Fellows and pay the Fellow subscription.
 Those graduated medically for forty or more years may, on application, pay the Fellow Reduced rate.

 Student Membership is open to all those studying for qualifications which will allow them to be registered by the General Medical Council.

-At present students do not pay any subscription and this is unlikely to change.
+At present students do not pay a subscription and this is unlikely to change.
 They are not entitled to receive the Ulster Medical Journal although, because the number of Student members is so small, they currently do.

 Associate membership is open to all those who never graduated medically and who work or who have worked as a nurse registered by the Nursing and Midwifery Council, or as a professional registered by the Health and Care Professions Council, or as a social worker registered by the Northern Ireland Social Care Council or the Scottish Social Services Council or the Care Council for Wales, or as a dentist registered by the General Dental Council, or as a senior manager within the National Health Service.

 Joint membership (really Joint subscription) is available to two members who are married or in a Civil Partnership.
 Only one address is recorded for the Joint members and they receive only one copy of each Journal and Society posting.

 The annual subscription is calculated by taking the average of the two individual subscriptions and adding the Joint Supplement.

 Those wishing to join the Ulster Medical Society should download both an Application form AND a Direct Debit form.
 Contact the office if there are problems.
 Both forms should be completed in all respects and returned to the Membership Secretary.

 Upon receipt of these forms, satisfactorily completed, the applicant will be accepted into the Society.